Hecatoncheires: Others

-The fifth-century BC philosopher Plato, in his dialogue Laws, mentions, in passing emphasizing the importance of training soldiers involving all hands (which are normally two), "That indeed if a man is gifted in the form of Briareus, with his hundred hands, he should train with his 100 hands".
+The fifth-century BC philosopher Plato, in his dialogue Laws, emphasizes the importance of involving "all" of a soldier's hands (which are normally two) during military training: "That indeed if a man is gifted in the form of Briareus, with his hundred hands, he should train with his 100 hands".

-The first-century AD Latin poet Horace, twice mentions "centimanus" ('hundred-handed') Gyges.
-In one poem Gyges and the "fiery Chimaera" are given as examples of fearsome creatures.
-In another poem, Gyges is used as an example of "power" hated by the gods "that devises every kind of evil in its heart."
+The first-century AD Latin poet Horace twice mentions Gyges the "centimanus" (Latin for "hundred-handed").
+In one poem, Gyges and the "fiery Chimaera" are given as examples of fearsome creatures.
+In another poem, Gyges is used as an example of a "power", hated by the gods, "that devises every kind of evil in its heart".

 According to the second-century AD geographer Pausanias, a Corinthian legend said that Briareus was the arbitrator in a dispute between Poseidon and Helios (Sun) over some land.
 Briareus adjudged that the Isthmus of Corinth belonged to Poseidon and the acropolis of Corinth (Acrocorinth) to Helios.

-Servius, the late fourth-century, early fifth-century AD commentator on Virgil, also seems to know of two versions of the Titanomachy, one in which the Hundred-Handers fought on the side of the Olympians, as in Hesiod, and the other in which they fought on the side of the Titans, as in the lost Titanomachy.
+Servius, the late fourth-century – early fifth-century AD commentator on Virgil's works, also seems to know of two versions of the Titanomachy, one in which the Hundred-Handers fought on the side of the Olympians, as in Hesiod, and the other in which they fought on the side of the Titans, as in the lost Titanomachy.

-The fifth-century AD Greek poet Nonnus, in his Dionysiaca, mentions Briareus with his "ready hands" and Aegaeon as the "protector of [Zeus'] laws."
+The fifth-century AD Greek poet Nonnus, in his Dionysiaca, mentions Briareus with his "ready hands" and Aegaeon as the "protector of [Zeusian] laws."

 In literature

-Briareus is mentioned twice in Dante Alighieri's Divine Comedy (completed 1320); he is first found as a giant inhabiting the Ninth Circle of Hell and then again as an example of pride, carved into the pavement of the first terrace of Purgatory.
-He is also mentioned in Chapter 8 of Don Quixote, his arms being compared to the whirling sails of a windmill.
-Miguel de Cervantes may have had in mind Virgil, Dante and Giulio Romano's Fall of Giants.
+Briareus is mentioned twice in Dante Alighieri's Divine Comedy (which was completed in 1320): he is first found as a giant inhabiting the Ninth Circle of Hell, and then again as an example of pride, carved into the pavement of the first terrace of Purgatory.
+He is also mentioned in Chapter 8 of Don Quixote, his arms being compared to the whirling sails of a windmill; Miguel de Cervantes may have had in mind Virgil, Dante, and Giulio Romano's Fall of Giants.